 Community is next.
 We predict that in the next five years, more than 50% of startups and tech companies will have functional groups and executives dedicated to community by the time they cross $5 million in revenue.

 The “community” role masquerades under many different titles including developer evangelist, developer relations, customer experience, customer advocate—the list goes on.
 What these roles share is their core responsibility: building and maintaining healthy engagement among a company’s customers, contributors, or users.
-Three quarters of the companies included in Bessemer’s Cloud 100 have allocated resources to strengthening community efforts.
-Over 10% of the Cloud 100 companies are currently hiring for a community role.
+In fact, three quarters of the companies included in Bessemer’s Cloud 100 have allocated resources to strengthening community efforts and over 10% of the Cloud 100 companies are currently hiring for a community role.
 This number jumps to over 20% for the top 50 companies on the list.
 Our team at Bessemer is no exception.
 We are investing substantially behind our Community team, fostering connections among portfolio companies, operators, and leaders to help them to level up and grow.

 - Community influence = company influence: In the 2015 Reddit revolt, Reddit volunteer moderators responsible for 10,000+ discussion boards halted activity until company management appreciated their value.
 Companies can’t afford to alienate its key constituents—the Reddit volunteers gathered 200,000 signatures in petition for a change of management and the company ultimately complied.